hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Relative strand cross-correlation coefficient (RSC)

-_This is the ratio of the fragment-length correlation value minus the background (minimum) cross-correlation value, divided by the phantom-peak cross-correlation value minues the background cross-correlation value._
+_This is the ratio of the fragment-length correlation value minus the background (minimum) cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value._

 * High enrichment: RSC values > 1
 * Low signal-to-noise: RSC values < 0.8